zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

    4. For each [In-Domain] name server name collect any IP addresses from *Undelegated Data* and add that to the *Name Servers* set under the name server name.
-   5. For any [Not In-Domain] name server name the IP address should be ignored.
+   5. For any [Out-Of-Domain] name server name the IP address should be ignored.
    6. Output the *Name Servers* set.
    7. Exit these procedures.